pachyderm/pachyderm/README.md

 ### Integrating with s3
 If you'd like to populate your Pachyderm cluster with your own data, [jump ahead](https://github.com/pachyderm/pfs#using-pfs) to learn how.
 If not, we've created a public s3 bucket with chess data for you and we can run the chess pipeline in the full cluster.

-As of v0.4 pfs can leverage s3 as a source of data for jobs.
+As of v0.4 pfs can leverage s3 as a source of data for pipelines.
 Pfs also uses s3 as the backend for its local Docker registry.
 To get s3 working you'll need to provide pfs with credentials by setting them in etcd like so: